Five Element Acupuncture and the Wood Element Within Us

 The Chinese identified twelve Officials, working in pairs.
 Each of the six pairs of Officials is associated with one of the Five Elements, and also with the corresponding acupuncture meridians.
 Each Official, energetically, resides in its meridian.
 Acupuncture heals us by communicating directly with the Officials via the meridians.

 Five Element theory helps us grasp the patterns of nature around us, seen in the flow and change of the seasons.
 The qualities of the Wood Element in nature are seen in Spring, time of birth and new beginnings.
 Spring is a time of hope, vision and purposeful action.
 Wood Element energy is upward, outward and bursting forth.
 It is assertive, forceful, vigorous and bold.
 Nonetheless, growth in nature happens according to a plan, the inner blueprint of the life force.
-(To learn more about the Wood Element in nature, watch the video.)
+(To learn more about Five Element Acupuncture and the Wood Element in nature, watch the video.)

 Where do we see the qualities of Wood – hope, vision, purposeful growth – within the body, mind and spirit?
 The Officials of the Wood Element are Liver and Gall Bladder.
 In essence, these two Officials work closely together to make plans and carry them out.
 Dr. J.R.
 Worsley, master teacher of Five Element acupuncture, likened them to the architect and the foreman of the crew.
 Nothing gets built without a plan (the Liver Official’s job), and the plans are brought to life by the decision-maker (Gall Bladder Official), who determines the proper order of operations and gets things done.